from: <image[:<tag>]> fromLatest: <bool> fromCacheVersion: <arbitrary string> fromImage: <image name> fromArtifact: <artifact name>

 project: my-project configVersion: 1 --- image: example from: alpine

 from directive defines the name and tag of a base image.
-If absent, tag defaults to
+If no tag is specified, the tag defaults to

-By default, the assembly process does not depend on actual base image digest in the repository, only on from directive value.
-Thus, changing base image locally or in the repository does not matter if from stage is already exists in storage.
+By default, the assembly process does not depend on the actual base image digest in the repository, it only depends on the value of the from directive.
+Thus, changing the base image locally or in the repository will not affect the build as long as the from stage exists in the storage.

-fromLatestdirective is not allowed by giterminism (read more about it here)
+fromLatestdirective (you can read more about it here)

 fromImage and fromArtifact

-Besides using docker image from a repository, the base image can refer to image or artifact, that is described in the same
+In addition to the image from the repository, the base image can also refer to an image or an artifact defined in the same

 fromImage: <image name> fromArtifact: <artifact name>

-If a base image is specific to a particular application, it is reasonable to store its description with images and artifacts which are used it as opposed to storing the base image in a container registry.
+If the base image is specific to a particular application, it makes sense to store its description together with images and artifacts which use it as opposed to storing the base image in a container registry.

-Also, this method can be useful if the stages of stage conveyor are not enough for building the image.
-You can design your stage conveyor.
+This method comes in handy if the stages of the existing stage conveyor are not enough for building the image.
+Using the image described in the same

 fromCacheVersion: <arbitrary string>